rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 ## Deploy

-Ok, if you push these files on your Gitlab's repo, and if you have done a good job setting up the runner, you will have an artifact in your repo to download.
+If you push these files on your Gitlab's repo, and if you have done a good job setting up the runner, you will have an artifact in your repo to download.

 ![artifact][6]